Greg Sutton (soccer): Professional

 During the 2003 season, Sutton helped the Montreal Impact become the USL squad with the lowest goals allowed total and won the Goalkeeper of the Year honor.
 He had a league-leading 0.73 goals-against average and the most minutes in goal in the league (2463).
 During the 2004 season with the Impact, the team won the A-League.

 On November 29, 2006, Sutton returned to MLS, having been allocated to the newly formed Toronto FC for the 2007 season.
-Sutton was the team's starting goalkeeper until he received a head concussion during CONCACAF Gold Cup training with Canada in June.
-Since a team doctor did not accompany the Canadian squad, he was cleared by a local physician and later suffered from post-concussion syndrome as a result, ruling him out of play for the rest of the year.
+Sutton was the team's starting goalkeeper until he received a concussion during CONCACAF Gold Cup training with Canada in June.
+Since a team doctor did not accompany the Canadian squad, he was cleared by a local physician and later suffered from post-concussion syndrome, ruling him out of play for the rest of the year.

 Sutton was dropped for the 2008 season opener in favour of draft pick Brian Edwards, but made his return against D.C.
 United at RFK Stadium in Toronto's second game.
 He conceded four goals but made a number of important saves.
 He retained his position for the next three games, recording three straight shutouts in April.
 He was named to the 2008 Inactive All Star Roster for his strong performance in the first half of the 2008 season.
 On June 9, 2009, Sutton was released by Toronto FC, to make room for the acquisition of Nick Garcia.

 On March 11, 2010, it was announced that Sutton had signed with the New York Red Bulls.
 On April 27, 2010, Sutton officially debuted for New York in a 2–1 victory over Philadelphia Union in a 2010 Lamar Hunt U.S. Open Cup qualification match.
 On August 11, 2010, Sutton made his league debut for New York recording a 1–0 shutout over his former club Toronto FC.

 Sutton began the 2011 Major League Soccer season as New York's starting goalkeeper helping the club to a 1–0 victory over Seattle Sounders FC on March 19, 2011.
 After the signing of German goalkeeper Frank Rost, Sutton was loaned out to Canadian North American Soccer League team Montreal Impact on July 16, 2011.
 As part of the loan agreement, Montreal was given the option to acquire Sutton's MLS rights at the end of the season as the club prepared for a move to MLS in 2012.
 Montreal exercised this option for Sutton's rights but then declined his 2012 contract option, making him eligible for the 2011 MLS Re-Entry Draft.
 Sutton came to terms on a new agreement with Montreal Impact on December 9, 2011.
 On October 29, 2012, Sutton announced his retirement from professional soccer after a 14-year career.